milzer-tech/checkout/README.md

     /**
      * Returns the name of the payment gateway.
-     */
+     *
+     * Important: This name will be used to identify the payment gateway in the checkout process
-    public static function name(): string;
+     * and it has to be unique, please check the previous gateways' names, */ public static function name(): string;

-    /**
-     * Returns the description of the payment gateway.
-     * if null, no description will be shown.
-     */
-    public static function description(): ?string;

     /**
      * Prepares the payment initiation process.